The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 - Franchises Established: The Packers were formed on August 11, 1919 and played two seasons of independent football before joining the NFL in 1921 (called the APFA at the time).
 The Bears were formed on September 17, 1920, the Decatur Staleys at the time, and immediately joined the brand new NFL (APFA) as charter members.
 George “Papa Bear” Halas was instrumental in creating and sustaining the league.

 - First Game: November 27, 1921.
 The Bears (then called the Chicago Staleys) defeated the Packers 20-0 at Cubs Park in Chicago in the first matchup between these franchises.
-But the real story was the Packers fans that took a train down from Green Bay and caused a ruckus in downtown Chicago prior to the game announcing their presence.
-First Blood: In the game Chicago’s Tarzan Taylor punched Green Bay’s Cub Buck in the nose, breaking it, thus beginning football’s greatest rivalry.
+But the real story of this game was centered around the many Packers fans that took a train down from Green Bay and caused a ruckus in downtown Chicago prior to the game announcing their presence.
+If the rivalry wasn’t officially started then, it would be soon.
+First Blood: In the game Chicago’s Tarzan Taylor punched Green Bay’s Cub Buck in the nose, breaking it, thus officially beginning football’s greatest rivalry.
+First Touchdown: Pete Stinchcomb scored the first touchdown in the rivalry and the first for the Bears against the Packers (a 45 yard run).
+Halas: George Halas caught a touchdown in this game; he’d go on to be one of the central figures of this rivalry.
+He might actually be the biggest name in the history of the rivalry (as he had a rivalry with Curly Lambeau and Vince Lombardi).

 - First Championship goes to Chicago: In 1921 the Chicago Staleys win the World Championship after finishing the regular season with a 9-1-1 record (going 1-0 against the Packers).
 This was the first time either team won a championship, but wouldn’t be the last (Packers and Bears and No. 1 and No. 2 in NFL history in World Championships).